Testing the Spacetime Geometry of Sgr A* with the Relativistic Orbit of S2 star: Spacetime Models

 indicating that the geometry approaches a de Sitter spacetime with an effective cosmological constant $\Lambda_{\mathrm{eff}} = 3/q^2$.
 This feature guarantees that the curvature invariants, such as the Ricci scalar and Kretschmann scalar, remain finite everywhere.
 The horizon structure is determined by the condition $f(r)=0$, which yields

-This equation admits two real positive roots for $q/M < \sqrt{16/27} \simeq 0.77$, corresponding to the outer (event) and inner (Cauchy) horizons.
-The extremal configuration occurs when these two horizons coincide at $q/M = \sqrt{16/27}$.
-For larger values of $q/M$, no horizons exist and the spacetime describes a globally regular, horizonless compact object.
+This equation admits two real positive roots for $q/M < \sqrt{16/27} \approx 0.77$, corresponding to the event and Cauchy horizons.
+The extremal configuration occurs at $q/M = \sqrt{16/27}$, where the two horizons coincide.
+For larger values of $q/M$, no horizons exist and the spacetime describes a globally regular horizonless compact object.

 Physically, the parameter $q$ introduces a natural cutoff scale that prevents the divergence of curvature invariants, often interpreted as an effective manifestation of quantum gravitational effects or an upper bound on the matter density~\cite{Vagnozzi:2022moj}.
 The Hayward metric therefore provides a phenomenologically motivated framework for exploring singularity resolution and quantum-corrected black hole spacetimes.
 For suitable ranges of the parameter $q$, the solution satisfies the weak energy condition, reinforcing its consistency as an effective classical model arising from an underlying nonlinear electrodynamics or modified gravity source.